 Example Study Plan

-Indicative Study Plan Core Courses PROJMGNT 5004: Managing Project and Systemic Risks
+Indicative Study Plan Core Courses PROJMGNT 5004: Risk Assessment and Management (3 Units)

 Electives Courses to the value of three units from the following: